datatalking/data-science/README.md

 I have modified the origional OSS curiculum [found here][webpage](https://github.com/ossu/data-science) to fit my needs and goals

-This is my **alternate path** for those of us who want to complete an online **Data Science** course on our own time, while obtaining an actual Data Science degree from an accredited school.
+This is my version of an **alternate path** for those of us who want to complete an online **Data Science** course on our own time, while obtaining an actual Data Science degree from an accredited school.
 To prepare for each class I supplement **for free**, with courses from the **best universities** in the World.
 MIT, Stanford, Harvard, UMich, UW, Rice... to count a few.

 In my curriculum, I give preference to MOOC (Massive Open Online Course) style courses as a prep or introduction to concepts but they are to be used as initial learning primers and then the full college class I dig deeper into the coursework.